diazf/pref_eval/README.md

 | Worst Case   | [Lexicographic Recall](https://arxiv.org/abs/2302.11370)        | Type 3 Expected Search Length | Recall@k, R-Precision |
 | Best Case   | [Lexicographic Precision](https://arxiv.org/abs/2306.07908)        | Reciprocal Rank | Success@k, Precision@k, Rank Biased Precision (&gamma;=0.50) |

-The diagram below summarizes the preferences considered for each method.
+The diagram below summarizes the sub-population preferences considered for each method.
 We compare non-lexicographic best case (reciprocal rank) and worst case (Type 3 Expected Search Length \[[Cooper 1968](https://doi.org/10.1002/asi.5090190108)\]) with their lexicographic counterparts, demonstrating how they break ties.
 <p align="center">
 <img src="https://github.com/diazf/pref_eval/assets/75877/736a544c-5987-466e-a73c-ff1827d586c9" alt="diagram of rank positions considered for preference-based evaluation" width="600"/></p>

 ### Evaluating More Than One System
 If we are only evaluating a pair of systems over multiple queries, we can average the per-query preferences to compute a final ordering.
 If we are evaluating multiple systems over one query and our preference-based evaluation is transitive (e.g., lexicographic preferences), then we compute a simple sort; if our preference-based evaluation is not transitive (e.g., RPP), then we can compute the win-rate as a simple aggregation.
 If we are evaluating multiple systems over multiple queries, we need to aggregate preferences using methods from rank aggregation \[[Dwork et al. 2001](https://doi.org/10.1145/371920.372165)\].

-### When to Use Preference-Based Evaluation
+### When and How to Use Preference-Based Evaluation
 Empirical evidence suggests that preference-based evaluation is substantially more sensitive than traditional metric-based evaluation.
 So, preference-based evaluation can adopted when metrics are saturated (e.g., \[[Voorhees et al. 2022](https://doi.org/10.1145/3477495.3531728)\]).
 However, we recommend complementing multiple evaluations to assess systems.

 Preference-based evaluation works particularly well with deep rankings, so that it can better compare positions of relevant items.
 The exact depth depends on context but, in general, the closer you can get to knowing the positions of all relevant items, the better.